plone/plone.behavior/plone/behavior/directives.rst

       title: Renamed Adapter behavior
       A basic adapter behavior that used to have a different name former dotted names: plone.behavior.tests.IOriginalAdapterBehavior
     >

+9) A deprecated behavior

+    A behavior that has been deprecated.

+    >>> dummy = getUtility(IBehavior, name=u"plone.behavior.tests.IDeprecatedAdapterBehavior")
+    >>> dummy  # doctest: +ELLIPSIS
+    <BehaviorRegistration deprecated_adapter_behavior at ...
+      schema: plone.behavior.tests.IDeprecatedAdapterBehavior
+      marker: (no marker is set)
+      factory: <class 'plone.behavior.tests.DeprecatedAdapterBehavior'>
+      title: Deprecated Adapter behavior
+      A basic adapter behavior that has been deprecated (!) deprecated, use plone.bettername instead
+    >

 Test registration lookup helper utility.